jrdcasa/sphinx-gui3/README.md

 - Some changes along the py files to fulfill with PEP8
 - Use CLI to run the program.
 - Change the name Tebe to sphinx-gui3.
+- Add sphinx_rtd_theme
+- Allow the edition of python files to manually configure config.py
+- Correct error in the fucntion create_index_file in Content.py.
+The application closed with errors with no index.rst file is loaded.
+- Correct error in the fucntion saveFileAs in sphinx_gui3.py.
+The application closed with errors with noo files loaded in the Tree.

 Tebe 0.2.2